 When considering crimes involving guns, they can be split into two categories crimes that involve criminal possession of a gun, and other simple crimes that become more serious when a gun is involved in the crime.

 Depending on the type of weapon and the laws existing in your state, it is possible to be charged with the unlawful possession of a firearm.
 Some examples of this type of criminal offense include:

-- Possessing an illegal firearm – certain guns are illegal to own, such as unregistered guns, guns only available to military personnel and guns that have unlawful alterations
+- Possessing an illegal firearm – certain guns are illegal to own, such as unregistered guns, guns only available to military personnel, and guns that have unlawful alterations

 - Felon possessing a firearm – convicted felons are generally not allowed to own firearms

-- Convicted of domestic violence – like felons, those convicted of domestic violence and related offenses may not own a firearm under law
+- Convicted of domestic violence – like felons, those convicted of domestic violence and related offenses may not own a firearm under the law

-- Violation of existing gun control laws – these laws are enforced on a state-by-state basis and may include restrictions on the types of firearms that can be owned, locations of legal gun sales and waiting periods to purchase guns
+- Violation of existing gun control laws – these laws are enforced on a state-by-state basis and may include restrictions on the types of firearms that can be owned, locations of legal gun sales, and waiting periods to purchase guns

 There are also age restrictions on the sale and possession of guns.
 Typically, the minimum age for lawful ownership is 18 years of age.
 Although minors are, for the most part, prohibited from owning a weapon, certain states may allow possession of firearms with the appropriate parental consent.